 Cart 0

-A God-centered, post-high school vocational community for adults with special needs.
+We are a God centered, post-high school, vocational community for adults with special needs.

 Our citizens are empowered to become: